johnpapa/ngrx-data-lab/README.md

 ng serve -o
 ```

+### Step 8 - Verify the Redux actions are being dispatched

+In the Chrome browser, open the DevTools and select the Redux tab to view the Redux plugin.

+In the application, add, update, and remove heroes and villains.
+As you do this, notice the actions being dispatched in the [Redux Devtools](https://github.com/zalmoxisus/redux-devtools-extension)

 ## What we did

 In retrospect, here are the changes we made to our app to add NgRx via the ngrx-data library.